SuperJoshua/fcc-scatterplot/README.md

 [--> See it live.](https://superjoshua.github.io/fcc-scatterplot/)

+This was a project required for getting the Data Visualization Certificate from freeCodeCamp.
+It had to fulfill these "user stories".

 - I can see a title element that has a corresponding id="title".
 - I can see an x-axis that has a corresponding id="x-axis".
 - I can see a y-axis that has a corresponding id="y-axis".